B1nus/wezy/README.md

 # Lsp
 Remember what you dislike about zls.
 # Compiler
 cb compiles to webassembly code for compatibility.
-The `-r` flag uses wasmtime to run the webassembly code and wasmtime is therefore a dependency of the cb compiler.
+The `-r` flag uses your browser to run the webassembly code.
 When graphics programming is used or javascript is otherwise required cb will generate the necessary html and javascript in a file called `index.html`.
-Starting the program is as easy as running `$ cb serve` which starts a webserver for your program and opens a browser tab with your program.
+Start your program after compiling it by running `$ cb -s` which starts a webserver for your program and opens it in a new tab.

 Helpful and friendly errors.
 Include values when relevant.
 Don't let the conventional structure of a compiler stop you from implementing friendlier errors.
 Also, don't make a conventional compiler.
 Thas boring as hell and also very limiting.
 Also, it's not really necessary for this language and would just cause unnecessary overhead and worse compilation times.
 ## Command line interface